 Just as when you were pregnant, it's important to eat well while you're breastfeeding, with plenty of wholesome fruits, vegetables, whole grains, protein, and calcium-rich foods.
-Follow the recommendations charted in the MyPlate food guide and you'll be well on your way to giving both you and your baby a nutritious diet.
+Follow the recommendations in the MyPlate food guide and you'll be well on your way to giving both you and your baby a nutritious diet.

 Does my breastfed baby have an allergy?

 A breastfed baby may have an allergy or sensitivity reaction after the mother consumes certain foods or drinks (such as common food allergens like cow's milk, soy foods, wheat, corn, oats, eggs, nuts and peanuts, and fish or shellfish).
-Some signs of such a reaction to food might include:

-- consistent spitting up or vomiting
+- frequent spitting up or vomiting

 - apparent belly pain (lots of gas and/or pulling up the knees in pain)